Marconi transmitter c.1897

 Highest recorded Sporadic-E MUF

-Intense Meteor Storm Sporadic-E propagation
+Intense Meteor Storm generated Sporadic-E propagation

 When I participated in the fantastic Leonids November 2002 meteor storm event, with over 700+ meteors per minute, the intensity was such that the whole 144 MHz band was wide open for many hours in the morning with the high signal strengths associated with Sporadic-E signals.
 The extreme rarity of this type of event makes it very special to witness, for me only once in my 40 years of being a Radio Amateur.

-I have also observed other meteor showers coinciding with a Sporadic-E like openings, as happened in April 2017 and April 2021 during the peak of the Lyrids meteor shower, no other mention of Sporadic-E by stations until May, but the signal strengths I observed were very high and prolonged again, for an hour or more.
+I have also observed other meteor showers coinciding with a Sporadic-E like openings, as happened in April 2017, April 2021, and April 2024 during the peak of the Lyrids meteor shower, no other mention of Sporadic-E by stations until May, but the signal strengths I observed were very high and prolonged again, for an hour or more.

 Anomalies investigated using multiple data sources for later analysis